 Electromobility: Moving forward - NIKIN CH

-Electromobility: Locomotion of the future
+Electromobility: transportation of the future

 For almost a century, the automobile based on the combustion engine promised unlimited freedom and mobility without restrictions.
 However, we are now paying the price.
 The world's climate is suffering from the enormousCO2 emissions from the engines of cars, trucks, planes and ships.
 The effects of human-accelerated climate change are already a reality.